Hotbird 8 [Astrium]

-Eutelsat and EADS ASTRIUM announced in September 2003 the signature of a contract for the construction the Hot Bird 8 broadcast satellite which will be launched in early 2006 by Arianespace on-board an Ariane 5 rocket.
+Eutelsat and EADS ASTRIUM announced in September 2003 the signature of a contract for the construction the Hot Bird 8 broadcast satellite which was launched in early 2006 by Arianespace on-board an Ariane 5 rocket.

 An identical Hot Bird 9 was contracted in May 2006 for a launch in 2008.

 In December 2011 Eutelsat announced, that their satellite assets will be renamed under a unified brand name effective from March 2012.
 Hot Bird 8 and 9 became Eutelsat Hot Bird 13B and 13C respectively.

 The Hot Bird 10, which was ordered in October 2006 is also identical to Hot Bird 8 and Hot Bird 9 with the same mission capacity.
 It was initially comissioned as Atlantic Bird 4A at 7°W. When Atlantic Bird 7 became operational, it was renamed Eutelsat 3C and was colocated with Eutelsat 3A at 3° East.
 Later it became Hotbird 13D and in 2016 Eutelsat 33E.